electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 	float lifetime;
 };
 ```
-...to tuple_vector, it will exist as:
+...to `tuple_vector`, it will exist as:

 ```
 tuple_vector<float, float, float, float> entityVec;
 ```

-...and can only be accessed in a manner like entityVec.get<3>() to refer to
+...and can only be accessed in a manner like `entityVec.get<3>()` to refer to
-the lifetime.
+the `lifetime` member.
 With existing tools, the only good alternatives is to
 encapsulate each float as a separate struct to give it unique typenames...

 ```